hagnernils/ldgv/article.md

 ```

 # Testing
-Testing the parser is done using [hspec]() with automatic discovery as described in here.
+Testing the parser is done using [Hspec](https://hspec.github.io/) with automatic discovery as described in here.
 To build the tests, we can use ghc inside a nix shell

 ```bash